catenax-ng/product-registry-twin-check/README.md

   https:
 edc_catalog_check: True               # Should an EDC Catalog check of each participant in the Network be done
 edc_consumer_control_plane:           # EDC consumer control plane url from which the catalog shall be retrieved
+test_data_dir: testdata               # directory where to place all testdata files to check content against
 ```

 ## Debugging